whyrusleeping/commp2cid/README.md

 See the [Filecoin PoRep Spec] and the [Filecoin Paper] for how these piece commitment hashes are generated.

-The codes necessary to convert those hashes to CIDs is provided by [filecoin-project/go-fil-commcid].
+The conversion is handled by [filecoin-project/go-fil-commcid].

 ## License